Make Your Own Hummingbird Nectar

 - Remove the pan from the heat and allow to cool completely.
 Fill a clean hummingbird feeder with the nectar and replace the solution often to prevent mold.

 To make sure you are providing the best nectar for your little visitors, please follow these guidelines:

-- Clean feeder with water and bleach solution, do not use dish soap.
+- Clean feeder with water and bleach solution and rinse thoroughly, do not use dish soap.

 - Plant hummingbird friendly plants in your yard to provide natural sources of nectar.

 - Penstemon (red flowers with green leaves)